Disagreements about parentage

 - tell the other parent what’s happened and ask for evidence to prove parentage

-If there’s no evidence to prove they’re not the parent, the Child Maintenance Service or CSA can:
+If there’s no evidence to prove they’re not the parent, the Child Maintenance Service can:

 - ask both parents to take a DNA test